-- Seed Enterprise Investment Scheme (SEIS) receives 50% income tax relief on investments up to £100,000 per year, with similar capital gains tax exemptions. - You can invest up to £1,000,000 per tax year directly in small companies under the Enterprise Investment Scheme (EIS) and receive a tax reduction of 30% of the amount invested.
+- Seed Enterprise Investment Scheme (SEIS) receives 50% income tax relief on investments up to £200,000 per year, with similar capital gains tax exemptions. - You can invest up to £1,000,000 per tax year directly in small companies under the Enterprise Investment Scheme (EIS) and receive a tax reduction of 30% of the amount invested.
 There is an exemption from capital gains tax if you hold those shares for at least three years.

-Are your investments held between you and your spouse/civil partner so as to minimise your income tax?
+Are your investments held between you and your spouse/civil partner to minimise your income tax?
 If you pay 40% or 45% tax and your spouse/partner pays 20% or less, you should consider transferring some income producing investments to your spouse/partner to reduce higher rate tax you pay.

 - You can invest up to £200,000 per tax year indirectly in small companies through a Venture Capital trust (VCT), which will give you a tax reduction of 30% of the amount invested.
-These VCT shares must be held for five years to be free of capital gains tax on sale. - You can invest up to £50,000 in premium bonds, and all prizes are tax free.
+These VCT shares must be held for five years, or the income tax relief will be withdrawn, any gains made on disposal will be free of capital gains tax, regardless of how long they have been held. - You can invest up to £50,000 in premium bonds, and all prizes are tax free.
 You do not lose your capital and have the chance of winning £1 million each month, as well as smaller prizes.
 The prizes are tax free.